pmomeni/QuickLossEstimationTool_QLET/README.md

 ## Important Notes

 - Some datasets (e.g., NRCan exposure data and Nastev et al. 2016 Vs30 data) have been removed from the repository.
-- If you are interested in accessing these datasets, please contact authors.
+If you are interested in accessing these datasets, please contact:
+- Payam Momeni (pmomeni@uwo.ca)
+- Katsuichiro Goda (kgoda2@uwo.ca)